spolischook/travis-nginx-test/src/OroPro/Bundle/ElasticSearchBundle/Resources/doc/configuration.md

 Parameters
 ----------

-At your disposal has next specific for ElasticSearch parameters (file `app/parameters.yml`):
+ElasticSearch uses following parameters from file `app/parameters.yml`:

 * **search_engine_name** - engine name, must be "elastic_search" for ElasticSearch engine;
 * **search_engine_host** - host name which ElasticSearch should be connected to;
 * **search_engine_port** - port number which ElasticSearch should use for connection;